 ORLANDO, Fla. – The News 6 Pinpoint Weather team is monitoring an area of low pressure off of the east coast of Florida.

-The National Hurricane Center is giving this disturbance a 50% chance to develop into a tropical depression over the next two days, as well as the next five days.
+The National Hurricane Center is giving this disturbance a 50% chance to do develop into a tropical depression over the weekend, as well as the next five days.

-As of 2 p.m.
-Sunday, a well-defined low pressure system was located approximately 150 miles east of Daytona Beach.
-The system continues to produce disorganized showers and thunderstorms with the bulk of the activity south and east of the center.
-Environmental conditions are expected to remain marginally favorable for development, and a tropical depression could form later Sunday or Monday as the system moves slowly toward the northeast coast of Florida.
+As of 2 a.m.
+Saturday, the low pressure system was located approximately 150 miles east of Daytona Beach.
+The system remains disorganized with limited showers and thunderstorms around the low.
+Environmental conditions are expected to become slightly more favorable for development, and a tropical depression could form during the next day or two while the system meanders near the Florida peninsula.

 The next named storm will be called Fred.

 The Atlantic hurricane season runs through Nov.
 30, with the peak of storm season being mid-September.